Which students have priority for being on campus in the spring?

 What will happen with student-led clubs and their activities?

 While there will be limitations as to what is possible for in-person engagement, we will still provide spaces and opportunities for those students who are on campus to connect in groups of fewer than 10 in outdoor settings.
 There will not be a one-for-one alternative experience for every major event created by student groups, but we will work with group leaders to replicate those efforts in a virtual space, as well as other alternatives.
 Some activities will simply have to wait for the spring, particularly activities that are consistently off campus.
-It’s important that groups understand that the paradigm for engagement will be different this fall, but that doesn’t mean that those opportunities that are offered won’t be meaningful.
+It’s important that groups understand that the paradigm for engagement will be different, but that doesn’t mean that those opportunities that are offered won’t be meaningful.

 Clubs and activities are hosted on our student engagement site, The Hub.
 Organizations will continue to operate, but with limited in-person engagements.
 We will be encouraging student group leaders to keep their organization’s page updated and work with groups to create meaningful opportunities for community connections.
 We will continue to advertise these opportunities on the College’s event calendar, on the Student Activities webpage and social media (Instagram/Facebook).